earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The command `DOCKER LOAD` builds the image referenced by `<target-ref>` and then loads it into the temporary docker daemon created by `WITH DOCKER`.
-The image is identified as `<image-name>`. `DOCKER LOAD` can be used in conjunction with `RUN docker run ...` to execute docker images that are produced by other targets of the build.
+The image can be referenced as `<image-name>` within `WITH DOCKER`. `DOCKER LOAD` can be used in conjunction with `RUN docker run ...` to execute docker images that are produced by other targets of the build.

 {% hint style='danger' %}
 The use of `DOCKER LOAD` outside of a `WITH DOCKER` clause is deperected and will not be supported in future versions of Earthly.